Cycle rickshaws: An Asian institution

 Cyclo near Phnom Penh’s riverfront, Cambodia

 Given its size, nowhere else will you see more cycle rickshaws on the streets than in Bangladesh.
 The popularity of the cycle rickshaw as a mode of transport may be on the decline in other Asian countries but this is certainly not the case in Bangladesh where they are still the most popular means of travel for short to medium distances.
 Artistically, the Bangladeshi cycle rickshaw is the most interesting one we have come across in Asia.
-Many are adorned with colourful artwork, most of which is still hand painted.
+Many are adorned with colourful artwork, most of which are still hand-painted.
 Popular themes include Bollywood movies, Alpine scenery and fast cars.

 Colourful Bangladeshi rickshaw in the northern town of Rajshahi

 I’ve got a bit of a love-hate thing going on with Nepalese cycle rickshaws.
-On the one hand, they offer the ideal solution for tackling the narrow and hectic backstreets of Old Kathmandu but on the other hand I have lost count of the number of times I have been clipped on the back of my heels by the bloody things when I try to navigate the aforementioned hectic streets on my own two feet.
+On the one hand, they offer the ideal solution for tackling the narrow and hectic backstreets of Old Kathmandu but on the other hand, I have lost count of the number of times I have been clipped on the back of my heels by the bloody things when I try to navigate the aforementioned hectic streets on my own two feet.
 Admittedly, Kirsty and I lived just outside the main entrance to Thamel (*) for seven months and so probably got more than our fair share of cycle rickshaw road rage but nonetheless it used to drive me nuts especially as the drivers never thought they had done anything wrong.
 As with most countries in Asia, two feet are lower down the pecking order than two or even three wheels so their attitude was that I (the walker) had a responsibility to get out of their way and not the other way around!

 (*) Thamel is the main tourist district in Kathmandu.
 A magnet for travellers, trekkers and tourists alike, Thamel is a thriving, chaotic mess that will eventually try the patience of even a saint.
 If walking, wear hiking boots, not flip-flops!